Data Transfer to iSeries Server Walk-Through

 |Credit Due||CDTDUE||Numeric||6 with 2 decimals|

-Using this information, a table can be created on the System i system.
+Using this information, a table can be created on the IBM i system.
 Following is the DDS (Data Description Specification) for QCUSTCDT.

 This DDS Member is in a file called QDDSSRC in MYLIB.
 To create the database file, on the operating system command line, type the following: